 Poper Blocker's test results

-To gauge Poper Blocker’s ad-blocking effectiveness, we tested it with AdBlock Tester and EFF’s Cover Your Tracks tool.
+To gauge Poper Blocker’s ad-blocking effectiveness, we tested it with AdBlock Tester and Can You Block It.

 With AdBlock Tester, we evaluated if Poper Blocker can block ads by loading various ad and tracking methods.